ccamel/awesome-ccamel/README.md

 - [plantuml/plantuml](https://github.com/plantuml/plantuml) - Generate diagrams from textual description
 - [puniverse/quasar](https://github.com/puniverse/quasar) - Fibers, Channels and Actors for the JVM
 - [quarkusio/quarkus](https://github.com/quarkusio/quarkus) - Quarkus: Supersonic Subatomic Java.
-- [questdb/questdb](https://github.com/questdb/questdb) - An open source time-series database for fast ingest and SQL queries
+- [questdb/questdb](https://github.com/questdb/questdb) - QuestDB is an open source time-series database for fast ingest and SQL queries
 - [redis/jedis](https://github.com/redis/jedis) - Redis Java client
 - [remkop/picocli](https://github.com/remkop/picocli) - Picocli is a modern framework for building powerful, user-friendly, GraalVM-enabled command line apps with ease.
 It supports colors, autocompletion, subcommands, and more.
 In 1 source file so apps can include as source & avoid adding a dependency.
 Written in Java, usable from Groovy, Kotlin, Scala, etc.
 - [rholder/guava-retrying](https://github.com/rholder/guava-retrying) - This is a small extension to Google's Guava library to allow for the creation of configurable retrying strategies for an arbitrary function call, such as something that talks to a remote service with flaky uptime.